-The following options are supported. -a users Displays the audit record generation policy of the specified user. users is the comma-separated list of the valid user names. -c classes Displays the audit record generation policy of the specified audit class. classes is a comma-separated list of audit classes.
-Classes can be specified with a number or name.
+-a users Displays the audit record generation policy of the specified user. users is the comma-separated list of the valid user names. -c classes Displays the audit record generation policy of the specified audit class. classes is a comma-separated list of audit classes.
+Classes car be specified with a number or name.
 The prefix of ACS can be omitted.
 For example, the classes of audit-related events can be expressed as ACS_AUDIT, AUDIT or 2.
-The valid classes are below. all All classes ACS_SYSTEM(1) System-related event ACS_WRITE(2) Command that can change the status ACS_READ(4) Command to display the current status ACS_LOGIN(8) Login-related event ACS_AUDIT(16) Audit-related event ACS_PPAR(32) Physical partition (PPAR) administration-related event ACS_USER(64) User administration-related event ACS_PLATFORM(128) Platform administration-related event ACS_MODES(256) Mode-related event -e events Displays the audit record generation policy of the specified audit events. events is a comma-separated list of audit events.
-Events can be specified with a number or name.
+The valid classes are below. all All classes ACS_SYSTEM(1) System-related event ACS_WRITE(2) Command that can change the status ACS_READ(4) Command to display the current status ACS_LOGIN(8) Login-related event ACS_AUDIT(16) Audit-related event ACS_PPAR(32) Physical partition (PPAR) administration-related event ACS_USER(64) User administration-related event ACS_PLATFORM(128) Platform administration-related event ACS_MODES(256) Mode-related event -e events vents Displays the audit record generation policy of the specified audit events. events is a comma-separated list of audit events.
+Events car be specified with a number or name.
 The prefix of AEV can be omitted.
-For example, the event of SSH login can be expressed a AEV_LOGIN_SSH, LOGIN_SSH, or 4.
-For the list of valid events, se ee showaudit -e all. -g Displays the global audit reco ord generation policy of the user. -h Displays the usage.
-Specifyin operand causes an error. g this option with another option or - m Displays the destination addrusage of the local audit area ress of the e-mail to be sent if the reaches the threshold.
+For example, the event of SSH login can be expressed as AEV\LOGIN\SSH, LOGIN\SSH, or 4.

+For the list of valid events, see showaudit -e all.

+Displays the global audit record generation policy of the user. -g usage of the local audit area reaches the threshold.